Updated December 2020

 Did you attend The Russel School?
 Can you remember the names of your classmates and teachers?
 If so, please contact the Secretary via the Feedback page.
 Sue Smith is updating the albums and is constantly receiving extra information.

-It was originally thought that there was only one remaining stone-built cottage in Wollaton (opposite St Leonard's Church), but research reveals that stone was used in the construction of other cottages too.
-Also, similar style doors and window frames were used.
-The project continues.
-Chairman Andrew Hamilton will give a presentation about this research project and the findings to date at our meeting on Wednesday April 25th, which will include a brief AGM.
+It was originally thought that there was only one remaining stone-built cottage in Wollaton (opposite St Leonard's Church), but research reveals that stone was used in the construction of other cottages too and a similar style of door and window frames was used.
+The project continues, with Moss Cottage featured in a page on this website.
+Please see the drop-down menu on the left hand side PROJECTS - MOSS COTTAGE for the fascinating details.
+Research was undertaken by Andrew Hamilton.

 Derelict Canal Lock off Lambourne Drive.
 We need your help!
-In much need of regular maintenance to ensure this unique site is not lost to overgrown weeds.
-The land is owned by Nottingham City Council.
+In much need of regular maintenance to ensure this unique site is not lost to overgrown weeds, this land is owned by Nottingham City Council.
 Clearing will be hard work, needing a team of fit and healthy volunteers, and maintaining the upkeep means this will be an ongoing project.
-However, it has not yet started and it is hoped that a local residents group will take this on.
+The derelict canal lock is an important part of Wollaton heritage and the history of the canal.
+If you are interested in helping us to preserve this site and are willing to help cut back the weeds, brambles etc, please contact us via the Feedback link.

-If you are interested in becoming involved in any of these exciting projects or have others you would like to start yourself and need help with, please contact Angela Gilbert via the feedback link.
+If you are interested in becoming involved in any of these exciting projects or have others you would like to start yourself and need help with, please contact us via the feedback link.